What is EV Retrofitting Technology?

 On the assumption that you have decided to retrofit your car on your own, which one would you need?
 Let’s see.

-How Do I Convert my Petrol Car into Electric Car- Retrofitting Electric Car
+How to Convert a Petrol Car into Electric Car- EV Conversion Process

 The first step is to zero in on the car you want to Retrofit.
 A light car like a two-wheeler or Maruti 800 is much easier to retrofit than to retrofit a minivan or sports utility car.
 Make sure its internal components are working.
 Elements such as the transmission shaft must not be broken or cracked.
 Or in other words, make sure the car is in good overall condition and is structurally sound.